Training opportunities are designed to provide a progressive competency growth in developing CP53 personnel, both professionally and technically.

 - Additional information:

 - Cash advances are not authorized.
 Employees must obtain a Government Credit Card (through their local activity) prior to travel.

 - Rental cars are not authorized, however the employee's activity may choose to fund.

-- If training must be cancelled, employee must immediately notify the vendor and the CP53 Proponent Office.
+- If training must be cancelled, employee must immediately notify their supervisor, the vendor and the CP53 Proponent Office.
 Failure to coordinate cancellation of training with the CP53 POC may result in employee being held responsible for the vendor's cancellation fees.

 Less than Full-Time Training

 Less than full-time training (individual college/university courses) may be supported with CP53 funds when the training is particularly meritorious

 and timely with significant benefit to the individual and the organization.
 This opportunity for training is intended to broaden employees'